 Board Performance Review

-During the year the Chair undertook a review of Board, Committee and Director performance (including the performance of Chairs of the Board and its Committees) through one-on-one discussions with all Directors, the Chief Financial Officer and the Company Secretary.
+During the year, the Chair undertook a review of Board, Committee and Director performance (including the performance of Chairs of the Board and its Committees) through discussions with the Directors, the CEO, CFO and the Company Secretary.

 Executive Performance Review

 The Board sets, on an annual basis, financial and non-financial performance hurdles for the CEO and senior executives and performance is assessed against these hurdles.
-In accordance with this process a performance assessment for senior executives was completed in August 2015 in respect of the 2014-15 financial year.
-A performance assessment in respect of the 2015-16 financial year commenced in August 2016 and will be completed in the coming months.
+In accordance with this process a performance assessment for senior executives was completed in August 2016 in respect of the 2015-16 financial year.
+A performance assessment in respect of the 2016-17 financial year will be completed in the coming months.

 PRINCIPLE 2: Structure the board to add value